Spinkoo/Embedded-Yolov7/yolo-quant/README.md

 # **ONNX Model Conversion and Quantization** :

-This involves converting a YOLO model to ONNX format and optionally quantizing it to reduce model size and improve inference speed.
+This component allows for model reduction and in order to enhance inference speed.
 The conversion and quantization process is handled by the `onnx_quant.py` script.

+The example used in this repo is the pretrained and out of the box YOLOv7-tiny

 ### Prerequisites